undefined

 means “the intentional absence of any object value” (a quote from the language specification).

-Programmers may make the following distinction:
+Programmers sometimes make the following distinction:

 undefined